 The Role Of The European Medicines Agency (EMA)

 The EMA is the regulatory body with responsibility for all EU member states.
 It coordinates a network of some 4,000 pharmacovigilance experts from the national regulatory authorities of 31 countries from the EU and European Economic Area (EEA).
 Its activities include publishing the guidelines which inform Marketing Authorisation Holders (MAHs) and EU clinical trial sponsors on safety, efficacy and quality for both human and veterinary products.
 The Committee for Medicinal Human Products (CHMP) has been established as the body through which all pharmacovigilance activities for drugs intended for people takes place on behalf of the EMA.

 Medicinal products intended for the treatment of rare diseases are termed ‘Orphan Drugs.
-The Committee for Orphan Medicinal Products (COMP) is responsible for processing any application for an MA for such products.
+The Committee for Orphan Medicinal Products (COMP) is responsible for recommending orphan designation of medicines for rare diseases.

 The Committee on Herbal Medicinal Products (HMPC) reviews applications for marketing of herbal medicinal products intended for sale within the EU.

-From November 2017, all marketed product serious and non-serious Individual Case Safety Reports (ICSRs) occurring within the EEA will be reported directly to EudraVigilance by MAHs and other stakeholders under simplified centralised reporting.
+From November 2017, all marketed product serious and non-serious Individual Case Safety Reports (ICSRs) occurring within the EEA have been reported directly to EudraVigilance by MAHs and other stakeholders under simplified centralized reporting.

-Regulatory authorities or, in some instances such as the Netherlands, independent national pharmacovigilance centres, hold databases on post-marketing spontaneous and clinical trial adverse reactions.
+Regulatory authorities or, in some instances such as the Netherlands, independent national pharmacovigilance centers, hold databases on post-marketing spontaneous and clinical trial adverse reactions.